An emotive question?

 Here’s what I think about each search result, from position 1 to position 7.

 The first big clue to note is that ALL OF THE SEARCH RESULTS mention the term ‘wordpress care package’ (or very close variations of this).

 Position 1 – this search result is highlighting some reviews, which make them stand out from the rest (even though they only score 3.7 out of 5!).
 They are the only result in the list with reviews!
 [Clue number 2] My task having seen this is to try to get my search result to show reviews like this.

 Position 5 – This is our favourite!
-The SEO title and meta descriptions are complete, and offer good reason for searchers to click to find out more.
-We would expect this to have one of the highest click through rates.
+The SEO title and meta descriptions are complete and offer a good reason for searchers to click to find out more.
+We would expect this to have one of the highest click-through rates.
 The one thing that might be improved here is the URL itself.
-The slug is /wordpress-care-plans/ and probably should be /wordpress-care-packages/.
+The slug is /wordpress-care-packages/ and probably should be /wordpress-care-packages/.
 This might help rank this a place or two higher.

 Take a good look at each of these pages, and compare them with your one.
 Try to figure out what Google would see in them that it doesn’t see in yours.